 You should save your grades frequently by clicking the Save Grades button.
 After you enter the grades in the class list/grade roster they are not stored until you either Save Grades or Submit Grades.
 You should Save Grades if you plan to make edits to the grades later.
 You should Submit Grades after you have completed entering your grades for the class.
 Clicking Submit Grades will cause the grades to be posted to the students' permanent academic records and will be available for viewing by the student.
 Submitting grades will affect only students for whom you have entered a grade.
-If a student's grade was blank when you submitted, you may go back and enter the final grade online.
+If a student's grade was blank when you submitted, you may go back and enter the final grade online up until the posted deadline.
 After grades are submitted any changes must be processed using a Special Grade Report form.

 No. Per the Faculty Handbook, "The weight given to class attendance in determining a student's grade is an academic matter; therefore, all instructors are responsible for their own attendance policies."
 (Faculty Handbook, Updated February 2017, p.
 65)